Treatment Options and Strategies

 successful.
 Some people will want to know the survival rates for their cancer, and some people won’t.
 If you don’t want to know, you don’t have to.

-The above tables are the survival rates are based on nearly 60,000 patients who were part of the 2008 AJCC Melanoma Staging Database.
+The above survival rate tables are based on nearly 60,000 patients who were part of the 2008 American Joint Committee on Cancer (AJCC) Melanoma Staging Database.